 Welcome to Batheaston Medical Centre

-We hope our new website will provide clear and concise help and give our patients the information they require in an easy and convenient format.
+We hope our website will provide clear and concise help and give our patients the information they require in an easy and convenient format.
 We have designed our website for the benefit of all of our patients.
 If you would like to feedback any comments on this website or any aspect of our surgery please use the following link: what you think of us.

 Looking After Your Health